-The powerful illuminated clairvoyant, eminent intellectual, founder of the Anthroposophic Society, Dr. Rudolf Steiner, appears among those who withdrew.
+Among those who withdrew was Dr. Rudolf Steiner, the powerful illuminated clairvoyant, eminent intellectual, founder of the Anthroposophic Society.
 The work of Rudolf Steiner is grandiose.
 His books are wells of profound wisdom.

-The Spaniard group Marco Aurelio also withdrew from the Theosophical Society.
+The Spanish group Marco Aurelio also withdrew from the Theosophical Society.

-The incision that occurred within the bosom of that famous Theosophical Society was a true tragedy.
+The split that occurred in the heart of the famous Theosophical Society was a true tragedy.

 We need to analyze the Krishnamurti case.

-Absolutely logical questions emerge: why did the clairvoyants divide among themselves?
+Absolutely logical questions emerge: why did the clairvoyants split apart?

 These clairvoyants saw the internal Being of the Hindu boy.
-Why then did they not agree?
+Then why did they not agree?
 Is it perhaps because some clairvoyants see in one way and other clairvoyants in another distinct way?
-Is it possible that the clairvoyants contradict among themselves?
-If the clairvoyants saw the Inner Being of Jiddu Krishnamurti, what was the motivation for their disagreement?
+Is it possible that the clairvoyants contradict each other?
+If the clairvoyants saw the inner Being of Jiddu Krishnamurti, what was the cause of their disagreement?

-When a thousand people see with their physical sight an object, they say: “This is a table, a chair, a rock, etc., etc.” When they see a person they say: “This is a man or a woman or a child, etc.” Then, what is going on with clairvoyance?
-What is the motive in this concrete case of this Hindu boy in which the clairvoyants could not agree in their concepts?
+When a thousand people see an object with their physical sight, they say, “This is a table, a chair, a rock, etc.” When they see a person, they say, “This is a man or a woman or a child, etc.” Then, what is going on with clairvoyance?
+What is the reason in the concrete case of this Hindu boy in which the clairvoyants could not agree on their concepts?
 There is no doubt that Krishnamurti was a true puzzle for the Theosophical Society.

-The most critical thing was to see those clairvoyants fighting among themselves.
+The most critical thing was to see those clairvoyants fighting amongst themselves.

-This is something that confuses the minds of those that until now are starting these studies.
+This is something that confuses the minds of those that are starting in these studies.

 Krishnamurti fell into skepticism.
-He remained skeptical for many years; yet, he finally reacted and started his mission.
+He remained skeptical for many years.
+Yet, finally he responded and started his mission.

-All of us, the endoteric Gnostic Brethren, proposed ourselves to investigate within the superior worlds the Krishnamurti case.
+All of us, the endoteric Gnostic brothers and sisters, proposed ourselves to investigate the Krishnamurti case in the superior worlds.

 After many patient works, we arrived at the following conclusions:

-- Second: When the Spirit defeats matter, he becomes a Buddha.
+- Second: When the spirit [Chesed / Atman] defeats matter, it becomes a buddha.1

-- Third: When the Soul purifies and sanctifies itself, then it is called a bodhisattva.
+- Third: When the soul [Tiphereth / Manas] purifies and sanctifies itself, then it is called a bodhisattva.

-Many Buddhas exist in Asia who have not incarnated the Christ yet.
+There are many buddhas in Asia who have not incarnated the Christ yet.2

 The Hindu boy saw those instructors arguing among themselves because of him.
 Thus, the outcome was a psychological trauma for his human personality.
 Krishnamurti had a psychological trauma.

-There is no doubt that the Theosophist clairvoyants did a great damage to the Hindu boy.
-The Theosophist Hierarchs should have left the Hindu boy in peace.
+There is no doubt that the Theosophist clairvoyants did great damage to the Hindu boy.
+The Theosophist hierarchs should have left the Hindu boy in peace.
 He would have developed himself freely in India.
 Then, his work would have been marvelous.

-Madame Blavatsky stated that one of the greatest mysteries of occultism is the mystery of the double personality.
+Madame Blavatsky stated that one of the greatest mysteries of esotericism is the mystery of the double personality.